antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 ### Communication structure

-By default, {{project}} in `server-app` mode will wait for external application to connect and then request the specification.
+By default, {{project}} in `server-app` mode will wait for an external application to connect and then request the specification.
 If connection is established successfully, {{project}} frontend will check if external application is still connected every 0.5 second.
 Apart from that, both {{project}} frontend and external application can send requests which pass through {{project}} backend.